-- a.
+a.
 What are your main product offerings?
 What is the relative importance of each to your success?
-What mechanisms do you use to deliver your products? - Response: - b.
-What are your stated mission, vision, and values?
-What are your organization's core competencies and what is their relationship to your mission? - Response: - c.
+What mechanisms do you use to deliver your products?

+b.
+What are your stated purpose, vision, values, and mission?
+What are your organization's core competencies and their relationship to your mission?

+c.
 What is your workforce profile?
-What recent changes have you experienced in workforce composition or in your needs with regard to your workforce?
+What recent changes have you experienced in workforce composition or your workforce needs?
 What are your workforce or employee groups and segments?
 What are the educational requirements for different employee groups and segments?
 What are the key drivers that engage them in achieving your mission and vision?
 What are your organized bargaining units (union representation)?
-What are your organization's special health and safety requirements? - Response: - d.
-What are your major facilities, technologies, and equipment? - Response: - e.
+What are your organization's special health and safety requirements?

+d.
+What are your major facilities, technologies, and equipment?

+e.
 What is the regulatory environment under which you operate?
-What are the key applicable occupational health and safety regulations, accreditation, certification, or registration requirements; industry standards; and environmental, financial, and product regulations? - Response:
+What are the key applicable occupational health and safety regulations, accreditation, certification, or registration requirements; industry standards, and environmental, financial, and product regulations?